drivet/website-11ty/src/posts/feed/2024/chai-tea.md

 image: /static/img/chai_unsplash.jpg
 ---

-Yes, I know that the word "chai" literally just means "tea" in Hindi and that the term "chai tea" is therefore technically redundant.
+Yes, I know that the word "chai" literally just means "tea" in Hindi (and other languages) and that the term "chai tea" is therefore technically redundant.
 I don't care.
 I will still occasionally say "chai tea" and I don't feel like I'm committing some kind of linguistic sin by doing so.

 The English translation of "chai" is, of course, "tea" and it refers to a very generic category of usually hot and often caffeinated beverages made